Worried Egypt slaps new controls on travelling with cash

 In a note published last week, EFG Hermes economist Mohamed Abu Basha lowered his forecast for the currency to 6.60 pounds to the U.S. dollar by the end of 2013 from an earlier forecast of 6.40 pounds.

-“An extensive delay in the IMF deal will definitely lead to disorderly devaluation, which is likely to take the USD-EGP up to 7.0 pounds, where dollarisation would be the crack to the system,” Abu Basha wrote.
-(Additional reporting Marwa Awad and Yasmine Saleh; Editing by Pravin Char and Patrick Graham)
+“An extensive delay in the IMF deal will definitely lead to disorderly devaluation, which is likely to take the USD-EGP up to 7.0 pounds, where dollarization would be the crack to the system,” Abu Basha wrote.

+Additional reporting Marwa Awad and Yasmine Saleh; Editing by Pravin Char and Patrick Graham